onnx/onnx/docs/TestCoverage.md

 </details>

+### ConvTranspose
-### ConvTransposeThere are 6 test cases, listed as following:
+There are 6 test cases, listed as following:
 <details>
 <summary>convtranspose</summary>